-September is designated as Childhood Cancer Awareness Month
+September is Childhood Cancer Awareness Month

-September is a time when we celebrate advances in childhood cancer treatment and care, remember the children we've lost, and engage new advocates to join in our mission of achieving a day when every child with cancer can live a long and healthy life.
+During Childhood Cancer Awareness Month, we celebrate advances in childhood cancer treatment and care, remember the children we've lost, and engage new advocates to join in our mission of achieving a day when every child with cancer can live a long and healthy life.

 There are plenty more events happening during September, both in DC and around the country, and we encourage you to check out the Coalition Against Childhood Cancer's Events Calendar to see if there's something going on in your area.
-And be sure you're following us on Facebook and Twitter for live updates from Washington, DC, all month long!
-Use hashtags #CCAM and #GOLDSTRONG to share your own awareness stories!

 For questions about Childhood Cancer Awareness Month, please contact us at firstname.lastname@example.org or 202-552-7392.